tencent cloud

 Client ID: A supplementary field in the "one-device-one-certificate" scenario, which is optional.
 You can fill it according to your actual scenario.
 If the client id passed during client connection is empty, this field will be considered as the client id.
 If both the client id and this field are empty, the server will use the Common Name field of the client certificate.
 Therefore, if the client does not pass a client id, please ensure this field does not have duplicate values.

 Whether to activate: Indicates the activation status of the client certificate after registration.
 It is enabled by default.
-You can also manually enable it in the console after registration is completed.
+You can also manually enable it in the console after registration.

 4. Click Submit to complete the client certificate registration.

-After the client certificate is registered, you can view the status of registered certificates on the client certificate list page.
+After the client certificate is registered, you can view the status of the registered certificate on the client certificate list page.
 Client certificates have four statuses: Activated, Not activated, Registered but not activated, and Revoked.

 Operation